 The Invention of Thanksgiving by Paul Chaat Smith

-Ann Wright, Director (Anigiduwagi, enrolled Cherokee Nation of Oklahoma)
+Ann Wright, Executive Director (Anigiduwagi, enrolled Cherokee Nation of Oklahoma)

-In college I felt quite alone with my Indigenous heritage until I found Joy Harjo’s (Mvskoke Nation) poetry.
+In college, I felt quite alone with my Indigenous heritage until I found Joy Harjo’s (Mvskoke Nation) poetry.
 Using my Samsonite, I typed out her beautiful work, then taped them above my desk to give me daily strength.
-Of those poems I am sharing these three:
+Of those poems, I am sharing two: